fverdugo/PardisoMKL.jl/README.md

 ## API

-* The most of the functions exported by `PardisoMKL` have the names of the underlying FORTRAN routines appended with an exclamation sign (!).
+* Most of the functions exported by `PardisoMKL` have the names of the underlying FORTRAN routines appended with an exclamation sign (!).
 * The Julia wrappers return an integer error code if the underlying FORTRAN subroutine accept an integer error code in the last argument.
 * The arguments in the Julia bindings are named as in the FORTRAN subroutines.
 See the [Intel (R) MKL Pardiso manual](https://software.intel.com/en-us/mkl-developer-reference-fortran-intel-mkl-pardiso-parallel-direct-sparse-solver-interface) for the particular details.